fordfrog/kitty/README.md

 * watch directories for additions/removals of sub-directories and update the tree
 * watch directories for file additions/removals and update counts
-* on click on directory in directory tree, display list of files in that directory (just file name in the first iteration)
 * display preview on the files, if tool for generation of the preview is available in the system
 * when file is clicked, load and display file metadata